openenergi/flex-device-sdk-java/Messages.md

 ### <a name="sig-schedule"></a>Schedule Signals

 Schedule signals are used to signal more complex or recurring signals to the device, similar to the “schedule” messages above.
 For a full example of such a message see below.
-The topic should be `schedule-signal`.
+The topic should be `schedule-signals`.

 *Example schedule signal message:*